 The decision to start medication will be based on several factors:

-- How often does your cat have seizures?
-If the seizures are occurring infrequently (less than once per month), it may not be necessary to treat your cat for the seizures.
+- Does your cat have frequent seizures?
+How often?
+If the seizures are occurring infrequently (less than once every four to six weeks), it may not be necessary to treat your cat for the seizures.

-- How severe are the seizures?
+- Are your cat's seizures severe?
 If your cat's seizures are especially severe, meaning they last more than 1 minute, or result in a prolonged state of disorientation or more severe signs, regardless of how frequently they occur, it may be advisable to start treatment.

-Understand that once your cat starts on an anticonvulsant medication to treat his seizures, he will probably need to receive that medication for the rest of his life.
+Understand that once your cat starts on an anticonvulsant medication to treat his seizures, he will likely need to be on medication for the rest of his life.

 Discontinuing an anticonvulsant medication suddenly can be quite dangerous for your cat.
 Never stop giving the medication or change the dosage without checking with your veterinarian first.
-When anticonvulsant medications need to be discontinued, it is best to withdraw the medication in a slow and gradual manner, weaning your cat off the meds under the supervision of your veterinarian.
+When anticonvulsant medications do need to be discontinued, it is best to withdraw the medication in a slow and gradual manner, weaning your cat off the meds under the supervision of your veterinarian.

 Medications Used to Treat Feline Seizures and/or Epilepsy

-Phenobarbital is generally considered to be the first choice in treating feline seizures or epilepsy.
+Phenobarbital is generally considered to be the first choice in treating seizures in cats.
 Currently, it is the most commonly used anticonvulsant drug for cats.
 It can have potential side effects so it is important to discuss this with your veterinarian to ensure it is the right choice for your cat.

-Levetiracetam (Keppra®) has been used in cats to control seizures and epilepsy.
-It is a newer anticonvulsant medication that may be an alternative for those cats that do not respond well to phenobarbital and/or diazepam.
-Some veterinarians are now using levetiracetam as a first choice drug rather than phenobarbital because they believe it may have fewer side effects, however, it has not been studied as thoroughly as some other drugs for this purpose.
+Levetiracetam (Keppra) has also been used in cats to control seizures.
+It is a newer anticonvulsant medication that is usually used as an add-on medication for cats whose seizures are not well controlled with just one medication.
+Some veterinarians are now using levetiracetam as a first choice drug because they believe it may have fewer side effects, however, it has not been studied as thoroughly as some other drugs for this purpose.

-Medications such as zonisamide, felbamate, pregabalin, and gabapentin have not been well-studied in cats.
-Though some veterinarians do use them to control seizures, especially as an add-on treatment in cats who are still having seizures while on another anticonvulsant.
-There is not a lot known about how these medications affect cats on a long-term basis and what types of side effects to expect.
+Medications such as chlorazepate, pregabalin, and gabapentin have not been well-studied in cats for their anticonvulsant properties.
+Some veterinarians do use them to control seizures, especially as an add-on treatment in cats who are still having seizures while on another anticonvulsant.
+There is not a lot known about how these medications work in cats, and what types of side effects to expect long-term.
 As research continues with these drugs, they may become more widely recommended for cats with seizures.
 For now, they should be reserved for refractory cases where seizures are not well controlled with another medication, or cats who cannot tolerate the more widely used medications for some reason.

 Note: This article has been provided for informational purposes only.
 If your pet is showing any signs of illness, consult a veterinarian as quickly as possible.